jguzzo522/project2house/README.md

 # Increasing Property Value for Homeowners

 ## Goal
 This project is aimed at increasing property value for homeowners for the purpose of resale value.
-Price was the measurement used to determine if property value increased.
-The data indicates that increasing house grade and the number of bathrooms are metrics that can be used to raise property value.
+Using price as the measurement to determine property value, the data indicates that increasing the house grade and the number of bathrooms are metrics that can be used to raise overall property value.

 ## Data
-This project used data from a data set called ‘kc_house_data’.
+This project used existing data from a data set called ‘kc_house_data’ (below).
 Pandas library was used to import this dataset into Jupyter notebook.
-In this dataset there were twenty three columns.
-The information in these columns are provided below.
+Twenty three columns served as variables in the ‘kc_house_data’ dataset.

 <!DOCTYPE html>
 <html lang="en">